 - Our advanced classes will return to normal capacity and will no longer require 6-foot social distancing.
 Students who feel uncomfortable with the spacing may request an individual socially distanced table in the back of the classroom.

-We ask that students who have any symptoms to please contact us immediately to reschedule your class to another time when you are not ill and the rescheduling fee will be waived.
-We are committed to working together to meet your needs and keeping you and the community safe and healthy.
+We ask that students who have any symptoms please contact us immediately to reschedule your class to another time when you are not ill and the rescheduling fee will be waived.
+We are committed to working together to meet your needs and keeping you and our community safe and healthy.
 Given the fluidity of the situation, we will continue to closely monitor any new developments and will post any updates as needed.